Dumalla: Chand Tora

 This is a warrior style turban which was worn by Sikhs in battle.
 The "Chand" is a metal symbol consisting of a crescent sword and a double edged sword, it is held in place at the front of the turban by the "Tora" which is woven chainmail cord tied in a pattern within the turban to protect the head from slashing weapons.
 This type of turban is generally worn by Nihang Singhs.

 Gol

 "Gol" means round and so this is the round dumalla, frequently called the "gol dastaar".
 This can also be tied with a base but instead of diagonal wraps, this turban is tied going around the head with each wrap going above the last.
-This is generally the simplest type of dumalla to tie and was popularised mainly by the leaders of Damdami Taksaal, the walking university of Sikhism such as Jarnail Singh and Sant Kartar Singh.
-Also as well as many Nanaksar.
+This is generally the simplest type of dumalla to tie and was popularised mainly by the leaders of Damdami Taksaal, the walking university of Sikhism such as Jarnail Singh and Sant Kartar Singh, as well as many in the Nanaksari sect.